 Using images of children for publicity purposes will require the age - appropriate consent of the individual concerned and their legal guardians.
-Images should not be displayed on websites, in publications or in a public place without such consent.
+Images should not be displayed on websites, on social media pages, in publications or in a public place without such consent.
 The definition of a public place includes areas where visitors to the school have access.